katia-katkat/Ethernet/README.md

 The Reduced Media-Independent Interface (RMII) is used to interface Ethernet IP core on FPGA with the Ethernet PHY chip.

 The Media Access Layer undertakes the conversion of data packets into a continuous data stream, preparing it for transmission.
-Subsequently, the Physical Layer carries out the transformation of this data stream into discernible electrical signals.
+Subsequently, the Physical Layer (PHY) carries out the transformation of this data stream into discernible electrical signals that goes through the RJ45 connector.

 ![Local Image](./pics/Ethernet.png)